Alexander Voormolen: Compositions

-He dedicated his Manchmal geschieht es in tiefer Nacht (poem by Rainer Maria Rilke) to Lien Korter.
+He dedicated his Manchmal geschieht es in tiefer Nacht (poem by Rainer Maria Rilke) to Lien Korter, and his work Madrigal (1969) to singer Elisabeth Cooymans.
+His works were performed by major orchestras.
+For example, the Royal Concertgebouw Orchestra performed Sinfonia under the direction of Willem Mengelberg; this combination also gave performances of De drie ruitertjes and Baron Hop-suite nr.
+2. Voormolen also conducted the orchestra himself four times, one of which included a performance of his Concerto for two oboes with Haakon Stotijn and Jaap Stotijn as soloists.
+The work was also performed in the same combination under the baton of Eduard van Beinum, Willem Mengelberg, Hein Jordans and Jean Fournet.
+Voormolen's works were performed at 39 of that orchestra's concerts.
+The Residentie Orchestra, conducted by Willem van Otterloo, and the Radio Symphony Orchestra, conducted by Henk Spruit, also performed his work.

+Voormolen destroyed several of his works after World War II, including the aforementioned Sinfonia.

 Awards and honors

 In 1932, Voormolen received the Muziekprijs ("Music Prize") from the municipality of The Hague for his Air Willem V. In 1961, he received the Johan Wagenaarprijs for his entire oeuvre, and the Visser Neerlandiaprijs for Three songs on British verse (1948).
 In 1976, he received the Penning van de Rotte from the municipality of Rotterdam.
 In 1978, he was awarded the honorary membership of the Haagse Kunstkring.